codeclubsocial/codeclubsocial.github.io/index.md

 ---
 ## <a name="text_editor"></a>Text Editor
 In order to write software you'll need a text editor.
 You may have heard of editors like Vi/Vim, Emacs, Nano, Sublime and Atom.
 There is no correct answer to the question of which one you should use.
 Your choice will come down to personal preference.
-[Vi](http://ex-vi.sourceforge.net/), [Vim](http://www.vim.org/), [Emacs](https://www.gnu.org/software/emacs/) and Nano are usual command line text editors.
+[Vi](http://ex-vi.sourceforge.net/), [Vim](http://www.vim.org/), [Emacs](https://www.gnu.org/software/emacs/) and Nano are usually command line text editors.
 [Sublime](https://www.sublimetext.com/) and [Atom](https://atom.io/) are standalone desktop text editors.

 - ##### [Download the Atom text editor](https://atom.io/)